SciChart® the market leader in Fast WPF Charts, WPF 3D Charts, iOS Chart, Android Chart and JavaScript Chart Components

 Far from just a fast 2D line or scatter chart, our iOS, Android & Windows (WPF) Charts are powerful, flexible, fully-featured chart controls and provide a compelling alternative to open source and commercial chart libraries.
 You can find out more about SciChart in the articles Comparison of SciChart vs. Open Source Chart Controls, and Why SciChart, the Best WPF Charts.

 For more information about how some of our customers have used SciChart iOS, please see our case studies.
-We have included some below, and the full set is available at www.scichart.com/case-studies-mobile.
+We have included some below, and the full set is available at online.
 If you have any questions, or wish to get in touch to discuss what SciChart can do for you, then please contact us.

 Avicena is a medical device company focused on providing critical information to patients and physicians through their mobile app.
 Bespoke proprietary sensors stream cardiovascular data directly to a mobile device via Bluetooth to aid in diagnosis.
 Avicena chose SciChart as a reliable iOS charting solution to display Realtime, High-Bandwidth Cardiovascular data in up to 90 series streamed from sensors whilst maintaining a smooth UI and allowing for bespoke customizations and annotations.